 Successful installation and operation of flame detectors requires consideration of multiple variables including fuel composition, environmental conditions, physical sensing geometry, and device output signal transmission.
 In large hydrogen production facilities, ultraviolet (UV) detectors are typically used because they are not sensitive to visible light or infrared (IR) radiation emitted from hot surfaces.
-In conditions where smoke, dust, and oil are present and UV detectors will not penetrate the contaminants, IR detectors may be used.

-A clean dry purge gas is required to keep the flame detector lens area free of debris and to provide cooling.
-Minimum purge is usually specified by the manufacturer but additional flow and protective thermal insulation may be required to control the temperature.
+A clean, dry purge gas is required to keep the flame detector lens area free of debris and to provide cooling.
+Minimum purge is usually specified by the manufacturer but additional flow and protective thermal insulation can be required to control the temperature.

 The sensor should be aimed at the base of the flame where UV radiation is highest.
-The line of sight should be angled slightly from the burner centre line.
+The line of sight should be angled slightly from the burner center line.
 The sight pipe should have complete flame coverage.
 The mount should be adjustable so corrections for flame changes associated with fuel composition and/or firing rate can be accommodated.
-In cases where the fuel characteristics and flame shape cause an excessive flame signal affecting flame discrimination, an orifice can be used to reduce the field of view.
+In cases where the fuel characteristics and flame shape cause an excessive flame signal affecting flame discrimination, an orifice may be used to reduce the field of view.